Yes I created a huge mess only to realize that I had way overthought this very simple project.

 Tip: You may want to number each triangle and then put the same number on the glitter piece that goes with each to make your job easier later.

-Step 5: Once your paint is dry it’s time to add the glitter paper to each tree!
-It is easiest if you pour a bit of white glue into a small bowl and brush a thin layer of glue on the back side of each glitter piece, making sure to get all the way to the edge.
+Once your paint is dry it’s time to add the glitter paper to each tree!
+It’s easiest if you pour a bit of white glue into a small bowl and brush a thin layer of glue on the back side of each glitter piece, making sure to get all the way to the edge.
 You don’t want to get your glue too thick though.

 You may want to clip them carefully with binder clips or lay a book on them as they dry.